otitog/BigData/README.md

 # Big-Data
-This repository contains two projects I have done while taking an online Big Data course.
+This repository contains projects I have done while taking an online Big Data course.

-Tools used: Docker, HDFS, Maven.
-I will keep updating this repository with more big data and machine learning projects
+Distributed algorithm, MapReduce is implemented in PageRank and Recommender System.